-The Internal Revenue Service – IRS encourages people to plan for tax season.
-Like all of us, we just don’t.
+The Internal Revenue Service – IRS encourages people to plan for tax each season.
+Like all of us, we just don’t pay much attention our personal finances as we should.
 Below are tips recommended by the IRS

 What taxpayers can do now to get ready to file taxes in 2022

 There are steps people, including those who received stimulus payments or advance child tax credit payments, can take now to make sure their tax filing experience goes smoothly in 2022.
 They can start by visiting the Get Ready page on IRS.gov.
 Here are some other things they should do to prepare to file their tax return.

 Organized tax records make preparing a complete and accurate tax return easier.
 They help avoid errors that lead to processing delays that slow refunds.
 Having all needed documents on hand before taxpayers prepare their return helps them file it completely and accurately.
 This includes:

 Forms W-2 from employers